angegar/angegar.github.io/docs/Kubernetes/kubernetes-wordpress/README.md

 - kubectl port-forward --namespace demo  svc/wordpress-svc 8080:80

-***Note:*** We have to configure WordPres with the DNS to make it works, indeed there is an internal rewrite mechanism which prevent to make it works if we don't have the good configuation'.
+***Note:*** We have to configure WordPres with the DNS to make it works, indeed there is an internal rewrite mechanism which prevent to make it works if we don't have the good configuration.